khusmann/xstate-navigation-example/README.md

 Although this little example works, I doubt this is a good pattern for production because of the challenges of keeping react-nav's state in sync with xstate.
 For example, clicking the back button breaks everything in the present example.
 This is fixable, but I imagine I'd keep finding little quirks to work around like this.
-It seems that it'd be better to just make a new navigation library to do this sort of thing (e.g. react-nonav).
+(Also everything rerenders on state changes which may or may not be fixable) It seems that it'd be better to just make a new navigation library to do this sort of thing (e.g. react-nonav).